broadhurstdavid/TidyMet/README.md

 ![Three table format](res/ThreeTables.png)
 This configuration works reasonably well, but does require the unnecessary overhead of on-the-fly mapping between *DataTable* to the *MetaTable* which is prone to user error.
 It is much simpler if these two tables are concatenated.
 ![Two table format](res/TwoTables.png)
 Now there is only one set of *keys* uniquely identifying each feature.
-All statistical/ML modelling can be performed using a single *DataTable* and mapped to the *PeakTable* for post-hoc tabulation of results (e.g. feature p-values) and visualisation.
+All statistical/ML modelling can be performed using a single *DataTable* and mapped to the *PeakTable* for post-hoc tabulation of results (e.g. feature p-values) and annotating plots.
 Using a single *DataTable* also makes it much simpler to slice the data into sub-tables for sub-analysis (e.g. pairwise comparison of sub-populations).
 # Tidy Data
 When formatting a table that is required to interact with a  computer programming environment (RStudio, Jupyter Notebooks, Matlab) it is best practice to follow the conventions for tidy data set out by [Wickham 2014](https://www.jstatsoft.org/article/view/v059i10).
 ![Hadley Wickham](res/Wickham.png)